Improve your practice.

 • Supporting the plan even if you don’t completely agree

 When things don’t go the way you thought they would you need to adapt to the situation.
-The workplace is always changing – there are constantly shifting trends.
+Workplaces are always changing, with constantly shifting trends, best practices, and ways of working.

-Employers will feel more comfortable if they have employees that can adapt to this change and are proactive in learning how to deal with it, such as, attending training sessions or conducting their own research.
+Employers will feel more comfortable if they have employees that can adapt to this change and are proactive in learning how to deal with it (Think attending training sessions or industry webinars, or conducting their own research).

-Remain positive if there is a change and accept it rather than resist it.
-Pass your learning on to your colleagues so their transitions are easier.
+Remain positive if there is a change in your workplace, and accept it rather than resist.
+Even better is to pass your learnings on to your colleagues so their transitions are made easier too.
 An employee that can work in this way is very valuable.

 Characteristics of effective adaptability: